CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

 1a) Go into the AWS management console.
 In here we need to create three things.

 - An SSH keypair.
-Download the ".pem" file for this keypair.
+Download the ".pem" file for this keypair and save it to this directory as "ec2_key.pem".
+  Run `chmod 400 ec2_key.pem`.
 - A security group.
 Get the identifier for this security group.
 - A subnet.
 Get the identifier for this security group.